brodsa/re-vis-port/README.md

 - A line plot to visualise the data trends (using pandas or seaborn libraries).

 ## Testing & Validation
 The website was continuously tested after implementing a feature.
-The main part of testing includes manual, functional testing as well as webpage validation using existing tools; see [the detailed testing report](./README_testing.md).
+The main part of testing includes manual, functional testing as well as webpage validation using existing tools (e.g. PEP8); see [the detailed testing report](./README_testing.md).

 ### Bugs & Issue
 The following issues were detected during the manual testing.